angular/components/src/cdk-experimental/listbox/listbox.md

 When using keyboard navigation to navigate through the options, the navigation wraps when attempting to navigate past the start or end of the options.
-To change this, set `cdkListboxNavigationWraps=false` on the listbox.
+To change this, set `cdkListboxNavigationWrapDisabled` on the listbox.

 Keyboard navigation skips disabled options by default.
-To change this set `cdkListboxNavigationSkipsDisabled=false` on the listbox.
+To change this set `cdkListboxNavigatesDisabledOptions` on the listbox.

 <!-- example({
   "example": "cdk-listbox-custom-navigation",